Oxford Union condemns incoming president’s comments about Charlie Kirk shooting

-George Abaraonye posted several comments appearing to celebrate Charlie Kirk’s death on Wednesday
+George Abaraonye posted several comments appearing to celebrate what happened in Utah.

-The Oxford Union has condemned comments made by its incoming president about the shooting of Charlie Kirk.
+Debating society, the Oxford Union, has “unequivocally” condemned comments made by its incoming president after he reportedly sent messages celebrating the fatal shooting of Charlie Kirk.

-Charlie Kirk, a 31-year-old Donald Trump ally, was killed at a Utah Valley University show on Wednesday in what authorities called a political assassination.
+Father-of-two Mr Kirk, 31, a Donald Trump ally and co-founder and chief executive of the youth right-wing organisation Turning Point USA, was shot and killed at a Utah Valley University show on Wednesday, in what authorities called a political assassination.

-George Abaraonye, who became president-elect of the Oxford Union after a vote earlier this year, posted several comments appearing to celebrate what happened, The Telegraph reported.
+George Abaraonye, a student at Oxford University who became president-elect of the Oxford Union after a vote earlier this year, posted several comments appearing to celebrate what happened, The Telegraph reported.

-One message was thought to have said “Charlie Kirk got shot, let’s f****** go”, while another on Mr Abaraonye’s Instagram account read “Charlie Kirk got shot loool”.
+The Times reported that in one message to fellow students in a WhatsApp chat, Mr Abaraonye wrote, “Charlie Kirk got shot, let’s f****** go”, while another on his Instagram account read, “Charlie Kirk got shot loool”.

-Mr Kirk and Mr Abaraonye met during a debate on “toxic masculinity” held by the Oxford Union in May, The Telegraph reported.
+Mr Kirk and Mr Abaraonye, a politics, philosophy and economics student, met during a debate on “toxic masculinity” held by the Oxford Union – which is primarily for students and staff at the university – in May.

+The Oxford University student asked Mr Kirk about the so-called “generation of lost boys”, a demographic group of boys and young men who are falling behind girls and women in education, employment and social outcomes.

+In response, Mr Kirk said: “In America, we made a stupid decision in the 1970s, 80s and 90s to shut down our factories in the middle part of the country and basically disenfranchise and de-industrialise tens of millions of working class men and tell them to go move to the cities and learn to code… however, given all the economic and social and all those factors, the largest of all of them is the cultural and the educational that has infantilised men and hyper-feminised them in the messaging, in the outreach and in the treatment.”

 In a statement posted on X on Thursday, the Oxford Union criticised the student’s comments and said it “firmly opposes all forms of political violence and strongly stands by our commitment to free speech and considerate debate”.